beefyfinance/beefy-blog/content/articles/meet-solidex-in-our-new-ama.en.md

 The performance fee is 15% and shared amongst two groups:

 1\.
-Those who converted SOLID to SOLIDsex and staked this in the protocol receive 10% of all SOLID earned by the protocol, as vanilla SOLID tokens.
+Those who converted SOLID to SOLIDsex and staked this in the protocol receive 10% of all SOLID earned by the protocol as vanilla SOLID tokens.

 2\.
 Those who have locked SEX receive the other 5% as SOLIDsex.
 This allows a good equilibrium between Solidly liquidity providers and SOLID lockers.

 ### With Solidex’s current partners, what percentage of the ve(3,3) supply do you control?

 Partners that hold 28% of total veSOLID power have so far joined us.
-Andre has also added negative votes to Solidly, meaning you can vote to downvote other gauges you don’t want to receive solidly emissions
+Andre has also added negative votes to Solidly, meaning you can agree to downvote other gauges you don’t want to receive solidly emissions

-However, if you join early, Solidex launch partners will receive...
-Contraception!
+However, if you join early, Solidex launch partners will receive... _Contraception_!
 Up to two gauges of a partner's choosing are protected from being down-voted by negative votes from other Solidex users.

 ### Which ways would you say this partnership will be positive for $BIFI token holders?